jonathanreyes/joe-flacco-is-elite/README.md

 ![](logo.png)

-Chrome extension that replaces occurrences of 'elite' with 'Joe Flacco' and inserts the question "Is Joe Flacco Elite?" into runs of consecutive questions.
+Chrome extension that replaces occurrences of 'elite' with 'Joe Flacco' and inserts the question "Is Joe Flacco Elite?" randomly into runs of consecutive questions.

 Forked from panicsteve's cloud-to-butt repo: https://github.com/panicsteve/cloud-to-butt